medplum/medplum/packages/docs/docs/auth/methods/index.md

 ![Client authentication](client-auth.png)

 When implementing client side authentication, developers must choose an identity provider.
-Developers can either use Medplum as their primary identity provider, or use an external identity provider such as [Auth0]() or [Okta]().
+Developers can either use Medplum as their primary identity provider, or use an external identity provider such as [Auth0](https://auth0.com/), [Okta](https://www.okta.com/), or [AWS Cognito](https://aws.amazon.com/cognito/).

 ### Medplum as Identity Provider

-When using Medplum as an identity provider, the recommended client side authentication pattern is to use the [OAuth2 Auth Code]() flow.
+When using Medplum as an identity provider, the recommended client side authentication pattern is to use the [OAuth2 Auth Code](/docs/auth/methods/oauth-auth-code) flow.

 You can initiate this in the Medplum Client using the [`startLogin`](/docs/sdk/classes/MedplumClient#startlogin) method.

 ### External Identity Provider

-Another option developers have integrating an external identity provider to authenticate users.
+Another option developers have integrating an external identity provider, such as [Auth0](https://auth0.com/), [Okta](https://www.okta.com/), or [AWS Cognito](https://aws.amazon.com/cognito/), to authenticate users.
 This is valuable in creating **SSO (single sign on)** experiences or when implementing **alternative log-in flows** (passwordless, SMS, biometric, etc.) .

 When integrating an external identity provider, developers have a few additional decisions to make: